 scp email@example.com:/home/yunohost.backup/archives/<archive_name>.tar ./

-Don't forget to store your backup in a different place than your server.
+Don't forget to store your backup in a different place to your server.

 If you want, you can connect an external disk to your server so that the archives arrive directly on it.
-See this guide for Add an external storage to your server
+See this guide to Adding external storage to your server

-You should regularly test your backups by at least listing the contents of the archives and checking the weight of the associated data.
+You should regularly test your backups by at least listing the contents of the archives and checking the size of the associated data.
 It is best to practice restoring regularly.